The Athenian Empire 510-404 BC

 On successful completion of this unit, you will be able to

-- Understand and remember primary source material (literary, epigraphic and archaeological) relating to Athens and Greece from 510 - 404 BC
+- Study, understand and interpret primary source material in translation (literary, epigraphic and archaeological) relating to Athens and Greece from 510 - 404 BC

 - Read and evaluate modern academic studies of Athens and the Athenian empire in English

-- Present written work to a high standard, with relevant footnoting and accurate bibliography
+- Present analytical and argumentative written work, with a focus on expressing and supporting your opinions, to a high standard, with relevant footnoting and accurate bibliography

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.